m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 * Solution 2.
 Use `INDR` to for Compaction Feature

+    (Note: my first implementation will forcibly include an `INDR` and `TIND` once the first `INDR` is full; but later versions should support not having the indirect indexes.)

     This solution makes it easier to allow for the compaction feature.
-    All the tables, except the `INDR`, make use of a row number and the `INDR` is used to convert that number in a pointer in the data table.
+    All the tables, except the `INDR`, make use of a row number (OID) and the `INDR` is used to convert that number in a pointer in the data table.

         +------------------+     +------------------+
         |                  |     |                  |